-- Identify the types of potential efficiencies resulting from the merger; - 2.
+- 1. Identify the types of potential efficiencies resulting from the merger; - 2.
 Evaluate their presence, magnitude and timeliness (considering efficiencies over the medium term up to 12-24 months from the transaction); - 3.
 Assess the resulting impact on the competition in the market.

 For the Authority to consider the efficiencies as benefits resulting from the merger, these efficiencies need to be merger specific (i.e., they would not have been generated absent the merger, and could not be generated by other means); they need to be passed on to consumers; and verifiable in their expected presence and magnitude.
-The Authority will consider the incentives of the merged service provider for realizing and passing on to consumers the efficiency gains will be generated.
+The Authority will consider the incentives of the merged service provider for realizing and passing on to consumers the efficiency savings and the time frame in which the efficiency gains will be generated.